garvey43/Data-Science-2025/Submissions/assignments/Ridge_Junior/README.md

-# 📊 Data Science 2025 Python Assignments – Assignments by Ridge Junior
+# 📊 Data Science 2025 Python Assignments – Assignments by Ridge Junior Abuto

 This repository contains my weekly assignments for the **Data Science 2025** course.
 Each assignment is saved as a Python script (`assignment_X.py`) with some challenges split into sub-files (e.g., `assignment_5_challenge_2.py`).